AIxCyberChallenge/example-crs-architecture/example-crs-architecture/README.md

 }
 ```

-## crs-architecture.sh
+## Makefile

-The deployment of the AKS cluster and its resources are performed by the wrapper script, `./crs-architecture.sh`.
+The deployment of the AKS cluster and its resources are performed by the `Makefile`, which leverages `crs-architecture.sh`.
 This wrapper utilizes several mechanisms to properly configure both the teraform and kubernetes environments.

 ## Deploy